-Copyright statement: Copyright of these materials is held by IAQM.
+Copyright statement: Copyright of these materials is held by the members of the Working Group.
 We encourage the use of the materials but request that acknowledgement of the source is explicitly stated.
+All design rights are held by the IAQM, unless otherwise stated.